boazbk/tcs/OLD_lec_05_physical_implementation.md

 electric circuits; combinations of these two elements;—and finally there exists the plausible and tempting possibility of using vacuum tubes"_, John von Neumann, first draft of a report on the EDVAC, 1945

-We have defined NAND programs as a model for computation, but is this model only a mathematical abstraction, or is it connected in some way to physical reality?
+We have defined NAND-CIRC programs as a model for computation, but is this model only a mathematical abstraction, or is it connected in some way to physical reality?
-For example, if a function $F:\{0,1\}^n \rightarrow \{0,1\}$ can be computed by a NAND program of $s$ lines, is it possible, given an actual input $x\in \{0,1\}^n$, to compute $F(x)$ in the real world using an amount of resources that is roughly proportional to $s$?
+For example, if a function $F:\{0,1\}^n \rightarrow \{0,1\}$ can be computed by a NAND-CIRC program of $s$ lines, is it possible, given an actual input $x\in \{0,1\}^n$, to compute $F(x)$ in the real world using an amount of resources that is roughly proportional to $s$?

 In some sense, we already know that the answer to this question is __Yes__.
-We have seen a _Python_ program that can evaluate NAND programs, and so if we have a NAND program $P$, we can use any computer with Python installed on it to evaluate $P$ on inputs of our choice.
+We have seen a _Python_ program that can evaluate NAND-CIRC programs, and so if we have a NAND-CIRC program $P$, we can use any computer with Python installed on it to evaluate $P$ on inputs of our choice.
-But do we really need modern computers and programming languages to run NAND programs?
+But do we really need modern computers and programming languages to run NAND-CIRC programs?
 And can we understand more directly how we can map such programs to actual physical processes that produce an output from an input?
 This is the content of this lecture.

 We will also talk about the following "dual" question.
 Suppose we have some way to compute a function $F:\{0,1\}^n \rightarrow \{0,1\}$ using roughly an $s$ amount of "physical resources" such as material, energy, time, etc..
-Does this mean that there is also a NAND program to compute $F$ using a number of lines that is not much bigger than $s$?
+Does this mean that there is also a NAND-CIRC program to compute $F$ using a number of lines that is not much bigger than $s$?
 This might seem like a wishful fantasy, but we will see that the answer to this question might  be (up to some important caveats) essentially __Yes__ as well.

 ## Physical implementation of computing devices.